MrPazzo/OdysseyGaming/Pages/Mentor Responsibilities.md

 As well be sure to check out "Mentor List" to see who your mentor is!
 If your ever unsure of what to do in a situation or have any questions not found in the staff documents they will be your first person of contact.
 If for whatever reason your mentor is unavaliable and the issue is urgent, directly contact anyone admin+.

-# Staff Documents Index

-This also includes Documents in other sections, but ones which you have access to will only be accessible by you.